bytebase/bytebase/frontend/src/types/pipeline/README.md

   Thus, we also choose Task as our smallest querable execution unit.

-- We also have a Stage concept which is similar to GitLab Stage/Octopus Phase, in that it's a container to group mulitple tasks.
+- We also have a Stage concept which is similar to GitLab Stage/Octopus Phase, in that it's a container to group multiple tasks.
 Stage is usually used to model a stage in the development lifecycle (dev, testing, staging, prod).

 - Only Pipeline and Task have status, while Stage doesn't.
 Stage's status derives from its